Large limit sketches and topological space objects: Topological space objects

 \begin{rem} If $\C$ is cocomplete, \cref{topprop} does not give a concrete description of colimits in $\Top(\C)$ either.
 Coequalizers are already hard to describe in terms of net convergence in the simplest example $\Top(\Set)$.
 But convergent nets in coproducts in $\Top(\Set)$ are easy to describe: They are eventually in one summand and converge there.
-We can categorify this as follows: Let $\C$ be a category with the following (topos-like) properties: \begin{enumerate} \item $\C$ is complete, has coproducts and filtered colimits, \item coproduct inclusions are monomorphisms and pairwise disjoint, \item monomorphisms are stable under filtered colimits and coproducts, \item pullbacks are compatible with coproducts and filtered colimits, \item $\C$ satisfies the IPC-property \cite[Definition 3.1.10]{kashi} which asserts that (infinite) products commute with filtered colimits in a certain way. \end{enumerate} Then we can describe coproducts in $\Top(\C)$ as follows: Let $\{(X_i,C)\}_{i \in I}$ be a family of objects in $\Top(\C)$.
+We can categorify this as follows: Assume that $\C$ is a category with the following (topos-like) properties: \begin{enumerate} \item $\C$ is complete, has coproducts and filtered colimits, \item coproduct inclusions are monomorphisms and pairwise disjoint, \item monomorphisms are stable under coproducts and filtered colimits, \item pullbacks are compatible with coproducts and filtered colimits, \item $\C$ satisfies the IPC-property \cite[Definition 3.1.10]{kashi}, which asserts that (infinite) products commute with filtered colimits in a certain way. \end{enumerate} Then we can describe coproducts in $\Top(\C)$ as follows: Let $\{(X_i,C)\}_{i \in I}$ be a family of objects in $\Top(\C)$.
 We define a topology on $X \coloneqq \coprod_{i \in I} X_i$ as follows.
 Let $P$ be a directed set.
 For every $i \in I$ and $p \in P$ let

 For $p \leq q$ there is a canonical morphism $C^i_p(P,X) \to C^i_q(P,X)$ (since $P_{\geq q} \subseteq P_{\geq p}$ is cofinal), and we define

 and finally